Home | Products | Overview

 Transparent glazes will darken the color of the underlying body.
 If you fire to cone 7 keep in mind that accidental over firing could take it into the warping or bloating territory of cone 8.
 If you fire to cone 4, be aware that porosity is too high (and strength likely too low) for practical functional ware.
 Cone 6 is the best compromise of color, stability and strength.

 M390 is high in silica and will accept most typical cone 6 glazes without producing crazing.
-However, crazing is possible on M390 if a glaze is high in sodium (i.e. from soda feldspar or nepheline syenite) or is very low in silica or alumina (little clay or flint).
-As a general rule, unbalanced glazes containing high feldspar and little kaolin or flint are usually a problem.
+However, crazing is possible on M390 if a glaze is high in sodium (i.e. from soda feldspar or nepheline syenite) or is very low in silica or alumina (generally, glazes containing high feldspar and little kaolin or silica are usually a problem for any body).
 For functional ware we recommend you check glaze fit using a boiling water:ice water immersion test.
 Please contact Plainsman if you need help to adjust your glaze.

 Drying Shrinkage: 6.0-7.0% Dry Strength: n/a Water Content: 19.5-20.5% Drying Factor: c130 Dry Density: n/a